top of page

 became mesmerized by the lost wax casting process and joined Art Castings of Colorado bronze foundry in Loveland as a wax chaser and spruer.
 Upon returning to graduate school, I then experienced the digital revolution in graphic design in upstate New York, subsequently designing and art directing for Rosanne Werner Design Associates and Idea Connections in Rochester, NY.

-My most recent digital design project has been a series of prints interpreting the likenesses of guardian angels.
+My recent digital design project has been a series of prints interpreting the likenesses of guardian angels.
 All are inspired by the writings of Robertson Davies’ “The Cornish Trilogy”.
-Other recent projects include “Jules” a Steam Punk piano sculpture as a part of the Downtown Stockton Alliance public art program “Music to Our Ears” and “Mick Fleetwood” a 1974 Cadillac hood painting as part of a larger artcar project at the University of the Pacific.
+Other projects include “Jules” a Steam Punk piano sculpture as a part of the Downtown Stockton Alliance public art program “Music to Our Ears” and “Mick Fleetwood” a 1974 Cadillac car hood painting as part of a larger artcar project at the University of the Pacific.

 Neil Young seems to always have had a certain way of expressing things that I tend to agree with.
 Here is one of his recent thought-provoking comments from Waging Heavy Peace.